 For instance, let’s imagine you’re creating a To-do list app.
 This app will let users create tasks and organize them into lists.

-The Model in a todo app might define what what a “task” is and that a “list” is a collection of tasks.
+The Model in a todo app might define what a “task” is and that a “list” is a collection of tasks.

 The View code will define what the todos and lists looks like, visually.
 The tasks could have large font, or be a certain color.

-Finally, the Controller could define how a user adds a task, or marks another as complete.
+Finally, the Controller could define how a user adds a task or marks another as complete.
 The Controller connects the View’s add button to the Model, so that when you click “add task,” the Model adds a new task.

 MVC is a framework for thinking about programming, and for organizing your program’s files.
 To signify the idea that your code should be organized by its function, developers will create folders for each part of MVC.
-(The idea that aps should be divided based on the function of each part of the code is sometimes referred to as separation of concerns.)
+(The idea that apps should be divided based on the function of each part of the code is sometimes referred to as separation of concerns.)
 If you’ve looked at Codecademy’s Ruby on Rails course, you might have noticed that there is a folder for each part of MVC within every Rails app it introduces.